Powers Family Biographies

-The Powers Museum's founding collection was gleaned from the personal business and household effects of the Powers, Wright, and Winchester families.
-In 2013 to celebrate the 25th Anniversary of the Powers Museum, our exhibit gallery will feature the professional careers of the Powers.
+The Powers Museum's founding collection was gleaned from the business and household effects of the Powers, Wright and Winchester families.

 Dr. Everett Powers